High-street home and garden retailer welcomes pets in-store for the first time

 For other animal family members, the retailer is also home to reptile, bird and fish pet supplies.

-Wilko has West Sussex stores in Worthing, Horsham, Bognor Regis, Burgess Hill and Crawley.
+Wilko has West Sussex stores in Worthing, Horsham, Bognor Regis, Burgess Hill and Crawley, but only the Bognor Regis store will allow pets in-store.

 The participating stores are primarily those with their own on-street entrance and exit rather than those that are, for example, located in shopping centres, which may not allow any animal guests, or where the entrance isn’t pet friendly.